statgen/pheweb/README.md

 ### 5. Load your association files

 1. Run `pheweb process`.

+   - This step can take hours or days for large datasets.
+If you want to use the SLURM cluster scheduler, run `pheweb slurm-parse` for parsing and then `pheweb process --no-parse` for everything else.

 2. If something breaks, read the error message.

    - If you can understand the error message, modify your association or config files to avoid it, or drop the problematic phenotypes from `pheno-list.json`.
 Then re-run `pheweb process`.